 Nothing of the C11 chancel is known, unless the suggestion that a small blocked north lancet was converted from a C11 window (VCH 7 p170) is accepted, which seems unlikely in view of its tall proportions.
 In its present form, this lancet, like the rest of the western chancel, is early C13.
 Horsfield (I p263) mentions a ‘semi-circular’, i e round-headed, arch which in the context sounds like a chancel arch, but the significance of this is doubtful, as there is good evidence that this had been removed well before he wrote, probably in the early C15 to make room for the roodloft (see below).
 Around 1250 the chancel was doubled in length, as a simple plate tracery window and a north lancet show, making it longer than the nave.
 The join in the walling is visible on the north side and the later work has a string-course inside at sill-level.
 There are also shafted rere-arches, sedilia and piscina (see below) of the same date.
-The east window is C19, but its opening is original.
+The east window is C19, but Sir Stephen Glynne described something similar, though mutilated, when he visited the church in 1863 (SRS 101 p298) and the opening is original.

 After the chancel was lengthened, a south chapel was added around 1275.
 Part of a shafted rere-arch of a lancet above the sedilia shows that the two-bay arcade, with an octagonal pier and responds and shallow separation of the chamfers of the arches, was inserted in the existing wall, but this must have been little later, assuming the south lancet and east window of the chapel can be trusted.
 The shafted rere-arch and the mullions of the latter are old and the three renewed stepped trefoiled lights are later C13 in form.
 The quatrefoil heads of the larger south windows date from around 1330, like the arch into the south aisle, which lacks abaci.
 A round-headed and chamfered south doorway is not reset C11 as the VCH (ibid) suggests; its proportions are earlier C13, so it was probably re-used from the south side of the chancel; conceivably it is Horsfield’s semi-circular arch.